-Under the IBL, a bankruptcy declaration or a declaration granting PKPU (marking the commencement of either the bankruptcy or PKPU proceedings), will be rendered by the commercial court if either the bankruptcy or PKPU petition being filed (whether voluntarily by the debtor itself or involuntarily by creditors) is allowed, based on fulfilment of the requirements for either bankruptcy or PKPU (see 2.4 Commencing Involuntary Proceedings).
+Under the IBL, a bankruptcy declaration or a declaration granting PKPU (marking the commencement of either the bankruptcy or PKPU proceedings), will be rendered by the Commercial Court if either the bankruptcy or PKPU petition being filed (whether voluntarily by the debtor itself or involuntarily by creditors) is allowed based on the fulfilment of the requirements for either bankruptcy or PKPU (see 2.4 Commencing Involuntary Proceedings).

-Under the ICL, one of the conditions for commencing D&L proceedings against a company is that it is declared bankrupt and its estate is in a state of insolvency, in terms of the requirements set out in the IBL.
+Under the ICL, one of the conditions for commencing D&L Proceedings against a company is that it is declared bankrupt and its estate is in a state of insolvency, having regard to the requirements set out in the IBL.